colekev/sports-betting-analysis/README.md

 This was my third project from the [Metis Data Science bootcamp](http://www.thisismetis.com/data-science-bootcamps).

-This analysis used Python's scikit-learn package to perform logistic regression, random forest classifier, extra trees classifier, and Gaussian naive bayes to predict if a team would cover the point spread.
+In this analysis I used Python's scikit-learn package to perform logistic regression, random forest classifier, extra trees classifier, and Gaussian naive bayes to predict if a team would cover the point spread.

 The results were encouraging, with logistic regression predicting the correct outcome with an accuracy score of nearly 55 percent on the test data set.